zabbix/zabbix/templates/server/hpe_synergy_http/README.md

 This template was tested on:

-- HPE Synergy, version 12000 Frame
+- HPE Synergy, version 12000 Frame with API version 1200

 ## Setup

 > See [Zabbix template operation](https://www.zabbix.com/documentation/6.0/manual/config/templates_out_of_the_box/http) for basic instructions.

 1. Link template to the host.
-2. Configure macros {$HPE.PRIMERA.API.USERNAME} and {$HPE.PRIMERA.API.PASSWORD}.
+2. Configure macros {$HPE.SYNERGY.API.USERNAME} and {$HPE.SYNERGY.API.PASSWORD}.

 ## Zabbix configuration